AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/medication-dh-base-1-intro.md

 Additionally, when the shared medicines list is a PSML document it is expected that:

 * Medication.code will also be sent with additional codes that are members of the PBS Item code system ([http://pbs.gov.au/code/item](http://pbs.gov.au/code/item))
+* Each medication will be sent with the active ingredient(s) or brand name, or both